ForgotMyCode/ForgotMyCode/README.md

 I do primarily Java, C/C++ and Python.

 Welcome, whoever you are, have a cookie 🍪.
 Seriously.
-Mental illnesses such as not liking cookies is not acceptable here.
+Mental illnesses such as not liking cookies are not acceptable here.

 Was the cookie good?
 a) yes  b) yes  c) yes  d) I'm leaving involuntarily